 Nearest Rail station / Airport in Guwahati.
 It is located 150 km from and takes about 4 hours to reach Cherrapunji / Sohra from Guwahati.
 Many tourists also visit the area as part of a day tour from Shillong.
 The capital of Meghalaya, Shillong is located about 55 km away and the travel time is a couple of hours.

 The total population of the town is about 15,000 according to the 2011 census.
-The majority of the population are Khasi, though there are other communities as well.
+The majority of the population is Khasi, though there are other communities as well.
 It is the homeland of the Khasi tribal community.

 Living Root Bridge

-Living Root Bridge is one of the major attraction for tourists here.
+Living Root Bridge is one of the major attractions for tourists here.
 This bridge is a marvel of local tribal engineering.
 The Khasi people join the root of Rubber trees and over the years the living roots of the tree form a bridge that is used by people to cross water streams.
-It is an excellent example of harmonious co-existence of human with Nature.
+It is an excellent example of the harmonious co-existence of humans with Nature.
 There are several living root bridges spread over Meghalaya, and all of them have to be reached on foot.
 There are two such living root bridges near Cherrapunjee one of which is a double-decker root bridge.